-He is not a life coach, nor a careers coach except as it relates to recruitment strategy, nor a sector-dedicated business coach that uses work shadowing or mentoring, except as it relates to communication.
-Neither is he a psychotherapist, despite that he draws strongly on empirical psychological studies.
+I am not a life coach.
+Nor am I a sector-dedicated business performance coach that uses work shadowing or mentoring, except as it relates to communication.
+Neither am I a psychotherapist, despite that I draw strongly on empirically-based psychological studies.

-To be a great leader or thinker and an inspiring communicator together, you need to work beyond the superficial.
-At the outset you recognise how unique you are.
-Coaching with Tony Corballis works with your own natural competence, without pressing you into a carbon cut-out.
+To be a great leader, thinker and inspiring communicator all at once, you need to work beyond the superficial.
+At the outset, we both recognise how unique you are.
+We work with your own natural competencies, without pressing you into a carbon cut-out.

-- The Corballis Communication approach is informed by current thinking on treating you as individual.
+- My approach is informed by current thinking on framing neurodiversity as evolutionary advantage, treating you as individual.

-- You have a unique but shifting team-management style such as that profiled by Magerison McCann’s famous tool.
+- You have a unique but adaptable team-management style such as that profiled by Magerison McCann’s instrument.

-- You have a certain learning style profile, made up of perceptual construct biases, as detailed by Gregorc, and extended by De Bono, Gardner and Drexler Sibbet.
+- You have a certain learning style profile, made up of perceptual construct biases, as detailed by Gregorc, and extended by De Bono, Gardner and Drexler Sibbet and many others.

 - Therefore, all coaching is entirely bespoke, to you.

-- We are keenly informed by contemporary human resources practices, particularly across finance and banking, large corporates and innovative IT firms.
+- I am keenly informed by contemporary HR practices, particularly across corporates, law, consulting, finance and banking, and innovative tech firms.

-- We are experts in linguistic and paralinguistic aspects of communication.
+- I am an expert in both linguistic and para-linguistic aspects of communication.

 Working with your subconscious